larcefox/conote/README.md

 Save note in ~/.conote/any_file.md
 > note youre text here -t any_file

+Multiline input
+> cat << EOF | note

 ## Using tags and templates
 You can modify default templates in conote/templates folder.
-Default tags can be finde in config/config.ini file
+Default tags can be finde in conote/config/config.ini file